cdong1012/cdong1012.github.io/_posts/2020-11-17-RegretLocker.markdown

 ### Retrieving RSA key

-As discussed above, the malware will first reach out to C2C at ***http://regretzjibibtcgb.onion/input*** with ***get_key*** in the query to request the RSA key.
+As discussed above, the malware will first reach out to C&C at ***http://regretzjibibtcgb.onion/input*** with ***get_key*** in the query to request the RSA key.

 ![alt text](/uploads/RegretLocker9.png)

-The global variable ***RSA_KEY*** will be written accordingly with the RSA key depending on if it can reach the C2C or not.
+The global variable ***RSA_KEY*** will be written accordingly with the RSA key depending on if it can reach the C&C or not.
 If it can't, it will use this hard-coded RSA key.

 ```
 -----BEGIN PUBLIC KEY-----